s0net/easy.css/README.md

                     What is easy.css?
                 </h1>
                 <p>
-                    easy css is a css library to make your html css bettery <br>
+                    easy css is a css library to make your html css better <br>
                 </p>
                 <p>
 Let us now look a example program : <br>